hashgraph/hedera-services/hedera-node/docs/design/app/workflows.md

 1. **Parse Transaction.** The transaction arrives as a byte-array.
 The required parts are parsed and the common information is validated.
 2. **Call PreTransactionHandler.** Depending on the type of transaction, a specific `PreTransactionHandler` is called.
    It validates the transaction-specific parts and pre-loads data into the cache.
 It also creates a `TransactionMetadata` and sets the required keys.
-   It also calls `pureChecks` method that does validations based on the respective handler's transaction body.
+3. **PureChecks** `pureChecks` method does validations based on the respective handler's transaction body.
    The checks performed are that are independent of the state and configuration.
-3. **Prepare Signature-Data.** The data for all signatures is loaded into memory.
+4. **Prepare Signature-Data.** The data for all signatures is loaded into memory.
 A signature consists of three parts:
    1. Some bytes that are signed; in our case, either the `bodyBytes` for an Ed25519 signature or the Keccak256 hash of the `bodyBytes` for an ECDSA(secp256k1) signature.
    2. An Ed25519 or secp256k1 public key that is supposed to have signed these bytes (these public keys come from e.g. the Hedera key of some `0.0.X` account).
    3. The signature itself---which comes from the `SignatureMap`, based on existence of a unique `SignaturePair` entry whose `pubKeyPrefix` matches the public key in (ii.).
-4. **Verify Signatures.** The information prepared in the previous step is sent to the platform to validate the signatures.
+5. **Verify Signatures.** The information prepared in the previous step is sent to the platform to validate the signatures.
-5. **Transaction Metadata.** The `TransactionMetadata` generated by the `PreTransactionHandler` is attached to the `SwirldsTransaction`.
+6. **Transaction Metadata.** The `TransactionMetadata` generated by the `PreTransactionHandler` is attached to the `SwirldsTransaction`.

 If all checks have been successful, the status of the created `TransactionMetadata` will be `OK`.
 Otherwise, the status is set to the response code providing the failure reason.